Bushra-Hani/Code-Editor/README.md

 ## Features

-- **Editable Code Area:** Utilizes the `contenteditable` attribute to make the code area editable.
 - **Basic Styling:** Styled with CSS for a clean and readable interface.
+- **Dual Panes:** The editor includes two panes - one for code editing and the other for displaying the output.

 ## Usage

-1. Open the `index.html` file in a web browser.
-2. Start typing or paste your code into the editable area.
+1. Start typing or paste your code into the editing pane.
-3. Customize the editor further by extending the
+2. View the output displayed in the adjacent panel.